PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 Statistically, the model becomes what we see here.

 Now, we have two distinct linear regressions, one for $\mu$, that you already know, and a new one for $\psi$.
 Since $\mu$ and $\psi$ live on different spaces, each uses a different inverse link function -- exponential for the former, logistic for the latter.
-Again psi controls the amount of zero-inflation

 Formally, this model is called a _mixture_ of two processes.
 This is a broad family of models, that you'll explore in more depth in lesson 8 with Tomi.